 This primer highlights some of the most relevant US tax considerations for the US green card holder and Americans living and working in a foreign country.
 It also provides information about US tax issues relevant to the non-US person, for example, foreign nationals married to, or owning assets with, an American, or owning US assets that are possibly subject to US Estate or Gift tax.

 This guide contains some hyperlinks to my blog posts that provide more detail to readers.
-Currently, I am in the process of migrating older tax blog posts from my former blog (“Let’s Talk About US Tax”, hosted on AngloInfo).
-Until this task is completed, this means you may click on a link that has expired from the former blog AngloInfo site.
+Some of the links are to older tax blog posts from my former blog (“Let’s Talk About US Tax”, hosted on AngloInfo).
+The links should all be working, but it is possible you may click on a link that has expired from the former blog AngloInfo site.
 If you copy the expired URL, you can most likely retrieve the actual post by using the “Wayback Machine” which is an archiving service.
 Simply paste the URL into the Wayback Machine search box.
 It will show you the archived post was saved on a specific date.
 Click on that date to retrieve the post.

 This guide covers the following major tax topics: